Do you need an appointment?

 Skin Cancer Treatment – Know the Facts

-Skin Cancer treatmentsNow that you have been diagnosed with skin cancer and are looking for skin cancer treatment, you probably have several questions:
+Now that you have been diagnosed with skin cancer and are looking for skin cancer treatment, you probably have several questions:

 Am I in serious danger?
 How did this happen?
 What treatment options do I have?

 You are not alone.
 One in five Americans will develop skin cancer by the age of 70.
-In the United States, more than 3 million people are diagnosed with skin cancer each year; most will likely have these same questions.
+In the United States, more than five million people are diagnosed with skin cancer each year; most will likely have these same questions.
 It is crucial to be an active participant in your treatment and when considering your options, it is important to recognize a skin cancer that is visible to you — or even the physician — may just be the tip of the iceberg.

 In deciding on skin cancer treatment, you should understand that:

-• Not all cancer cells are apparent to the naked eye.
+- Not all cancer cells are apparent to the naked eye.

-• If all of the cancer cells are not completely removed, the cancer will regrow and must be removed again.
+- If all of the cancer cells are not completely removed, the cancer will regrow and must be removed again.

-Advanced DermatologyDr.
-Henry and our Providers can help you decide which skin cancer treatment is best for your particular diagnosis.
+Dr. Henry and Dr. Martin, our two Fellowship-trained Mohs Surgeons can help you decide which skin cancer treatment is best for your particular diagnosis.
 Various treatments for skin cancer include scraping and burning, routine excision, radiation, and in some cases, the use of a cream.
 While these remedies might be effective in some cancers, they have a higher potential of leaving cancerous cells behind, making it necessary for the lesions to be removed again.
 In fact, these other treatment modalities have a 10 to 15 times higher rate of recurrence when compared to Mohs surgery.

-Mohs micrographic surgery is a skin cancer treatment that removes all of the cancer, minimizes the risk of recurrence, and leaves as little scarring as possible.
+Mohs Micrographic Surgery is a skin cancer treatment that removes all of the cancer, minimizes the risk of recurrence, and leaves as little scarring as possible.
 Mohs is the most effective treatment for most types of cancer to date with a cure rate of up to 99% for skin cancer.
 By removing the smallest amount of healthy tissue, it also offers superior cosmetic results.
 Fellowship-trained American College of Mohs Surgery surgeons, like Dr. Henry, have extensive training in reconstructive surgery and are generally able to perform the reconstructive surgery immediately after microscopic analysis confirms the cancer has been completely removed.

 Mohs Surgery: The Most Effective Treatment for Skin Cancer